keishabit/python-basics/pseuodocode-routine.md

 1. Gather all ingredients and place them within easy reach
 1. Check that all required cooking equipment is clean and ready
 1. Preheat oven, stovetop, or any appliances as needed
+1. IF cooking requires oven or appliances, THEN preheat them now

 ## Ingredient Preparation (10-15 minutes)